 - Metallic orange

-The best gaming headphones for sound quality is the AKG K371
+The best gaming headphones for sound quality are the AKG K371

 This pair of headphones is impressively comfortable thanks to memory foam ear pads with a soft-touch synthetic wrap, so you can keep enjoying that audio for hours, even with glasses.
 The ear cups also articulate upward 180 degrees, so you can hear your surroundings for a minute if needed.
 (This feature also makes it a solid option for DJs.)